 What Is Data Governance?
 What Is Its Importance?

 Want to be a data-driven organization?
-Then get data your governance in place.
+Then get your data governance in place.
 In this article, you will learn what data governance is, the Importance of data governance, why data governance is not optional, best practices for data governance, 7 principles of data governance, and lastly, data governance challenges.

 Data governance is a system for defining who has the authority, within an organization, to control data assets, and how they can be used.
 Data governance includes processes, people, and the technologies that are required to manage and protect the data assets.

 Importance of data governance